akka/akka-samples/akka-sample-cqrs-scala/README.md

 The read model is implemented in such a way that 'load' is sharded over a number of processors.
 This number is `event-processor.parallelism`.

-The implementation is resilient: it uses an *Akka Cluster Singleton* in combination with *Akka Cluster Sharding* to always keep the event processors alive.
+The implementation is resilient: it uses an *Demon thingy*

 ## Running the sample code